 Humpback Rocks – Milepost 5.8 – At the Parkway’s north end is a scenic hardwood forest and sweeping valley vistas.
 Humpback Rocks illustrates the blend of cultural and natural features that define the rest of the Parkway.
 Visitors can hike to high rock outcroppings or explore the 1890s farm buildings relocated during Parkway construction.
 This site also includes a visitor center with a museum and a picnic area.

 Peaks of Otter – Milepost 85.6 – Visitors to Peaks of Otter follow a long-standing tradition of tourism.
 Starting in the 1800s, the surrounding community opened their homes and lodges to guests hoping to relax and rejuvenate in the mountains.
-Modern visitors can stay the night at historic Peaks of Otter Lodge, explore the visitor center, visit Johnson Farm, hike one of the area trails, or fish in Abbott Lake.
+Modern visitors can stay the night at the historic Peaks of Otter Lodge, explore the visitor center, visit Johnson Farm, hike one of the area trails, or fish in Abbott Lake.
 Polly Wood’s Ordinary, or early tavern, served as the area’s first lodging facility in the 1830s.

 Rocky Knob – Milepost 167 – Venture into one of the Parkway’s more rugged areas at Rocky Knob.
 Hike through forests, explore mountain ridges, or enjoy spring wildflowers.
 This site features a visitor center, campground, picnic area, and hiking trails.

 Mabry Mill – Milepost 176 – The sights and sounds of Rural Appalachia fill the air at Mabry Mill during summer and fall.
-Ed Mabry built the mill where he and his wife Lizzy ground corn, sawed lumber and did blacksmithing for three decades.
+Ed Mabry built the mill where he and his wife Lizzy ground corn, sawed lumber, and did blacksmithing for three decades.
 The old mill, cultural demonstrations, and a decades-long tradition of Sunday afternoon music and dancing continue to draw visitors today.
 Take a break from driving with a short walk by the mill or some country fare at the restaurant.
-Mabry’s Mill is open seasonally and cultural demonstrations occur Thursday-Monday from 10:00 a.m. to 5:00 p.m. in summer and early fall.
+Mabry’s Mill is open seasonally, and cultural demonstrations occur Thursday-Monday from 10:00 a.m. to 5:00 p.m. in summer and early fall.
 Free mountain music concerts are held on Sunday afternoons in the summer and fall.
-Matthew’s Cabin, which is not one of the original Mabry buildings, but was relocated from an area close by adds to the area’s picturesque and historic nature.
+Matthew’s Cabin, which is not one of the original Mabry buildings but was relocated from an area close by, adds to the area’s picturesque and historic nature.

 Blue Ridge Music Center – Milepost 213 – Music is a natural part of the Appalachian Mountains, and nowhere is that heritage felt more strongly than at the Blue Ridge Music Center.
-People here have kept alive and created some of the richest traditions of folk music and dance in our nation.
+People here have kept alive and created some of the richest folk music traditions and dances in our nation.
 Enjoy live music daily in the breezeway or at a weekend concert in the summer or fall.
 The Music Center is also at the crossroads of two music heritage routes: Virginia’s The Crooked Road and the Blue Ridge Music Trails of North Carolina.
 At the visitor center and museum are exhibits that trace the diversity of American music roots to the region.
 Hiking trails are also available.

 Doughton Park – Milepost 238 – Appalachian history comes to life among the ridgetop meadows and steep mountainsides of Doughton Park.
 Hike some of the 30 miles of trails here or visit Brinegar Cabin, a well-preserved piece of early mountain life.
 The site also features a visitor center, hiking trails, a campground, and a picnic area.